Dates: January 17 - 19, 2024

 Earlier in her career, Jana clerked at the BC Court of Appeal and worked on human rights and environmental issues in South Africa.
 Jana also has a Masters in Law (granted First Class) from the University of Cambridge, UK.

-Built on genuine interactions and spontaneous connections, the Forum is a unique opportunity for practical discussions among preeminent leaders from across Canada in environmental law.
+Built on meaningful interactions and genuine connections, the Forum is the premiere gathering for preeminent leaders from across Canada in environmental law.

-"The Environmental Law Forum has consistently been the best conference I have attended in terms of quality of presentations/discussion and collegiality."Alex MacWilliam Partner Dentons Canada LLP Calgary, AB
+"The Environmental Law Forum has consistently been the best conference I have attended in terms of quality of presentations/discussion and collegiality."Alexander G. MacWilliam Partner Dentons Canada LLP Calgary, AB

 "A unique opportunity to engage in frank peer to peer discussions in a relaxed setting.
-An excellent balance of work and spending time with your colleagues."Janet Bobechko Senior Partner, Certified Specialist (Environmental Law) Norton rose Fulbright Toronto, ON
+An excellent balance of work and spending time with your colleagues."Janet L. Bobechko Partner WeirFoulds LLP Toronto, ON